flows-network/github-pr-summary/README.md

 ## Deploy your own code review bot in 3 simple steps

 1. Create a bot from a template
-2. Configure the bot to review PRs on a specified GitHub repo
+2. Add your OpenAI API key
-3. Authorize [flows.network](https://flows.network/) to access the GitHub repo
+3. Configure the bot to review PRs on a specified GitHub repo

 ### 0 Prerequisites